twyleg/piracer_py/README.md

 * Raspberry Pi 4 Model B 4GB

 Tested on the following distributions:

+* Raspberry Pi OS Lite "Bullseye" (64-Bit)
+  * Camera is not working at the moment
+* Ubuntu Server 22.04.1 LTS (64-Bit)
 * Ubuntu Server 20.04.5 LTS (64-Bit)

 ### Add source (Ubuntu only)